I’ve finally made the move to convert all my books into audiobooks.

 So this is a complete turnaround for me.
 But narrating popular fiction like my novels is different, and a pretty exciting and fun thing to do.
 Plus I can chuck in a few tricks that some producers can’t (due to costs and logistics), like musical intervals and sound effects, because I have a music studio and DAW skills.
 Several years as a voice-over artist has given me that “radio” voice you need, and reading my very own books is a tremendous advantage.
 I know exactly what I was writing or saying, if you know what I mean.

 But can I narrate a story?
 Am I a good storyteller?
 That’s always going to be a subjective opinion.
 I might be brilliant, but a listener may decide they just don’t like my voice.
 In particular, a few listeners have trouble dealing with my Australian accent – although it’s hardly Paul Hogn chucking “shrimps” on the barbecue.
 It’s all a matter of personal preferences.

 However, I will explain that I choose to narrate my books as a “classic” storyteller – imagine we’re all sitting around a campfire or something.
 In other words, I don’t act out the different characters’ voices, but I add emphasis and emotion when it’s needed.
 This is, in fact, how the majority of audiobooks are produced.

-Soto start out, I’ve begun releasing audiobooks based on my Horror Story novels with Death Wish, The Girl In The Back Seat and Footprints in the Snow the first three to be produced.
+At this point six of my Horror Story Volumes are available.
 The links are below, and you might be redirected to the Audible store for your location.
 Please note that I have no control over the pricing of these audiobooks – that’s Audible’s call.
 If you’ve never tried an audiobook before, these Horror Story Volumes are comparatively short (3.5 hours for Death Wish) and thus cheaper than full-length books.
 Future books will be longer.
 Also, for those readers unfamiliar with the latest audiobook methods, you’re not looking at two dozen CD’s to lug around anymore – it’s all streaming or downloading MP3 files on your phone, iPad or any other device.
 Give it a try!